 You may apply, but there is no guarantee of admission.
 The Ph.D. program is one of the more selective in the nation, admitting only about a dozen students (in all fields) a year.
 As a rule, to gain admission into the Ph.D. program, you will need both a very high G.P.A. and high GRE scores.
 That much said, we have had success in getting our very best students into the Ph.D. program.
 If admission into the New Brunswick or another history Ph.D. program is your goal, we will work closely with you to help you achieve it-and we will advise you candidly about your options and prospects.

 After you have obtained the professor’s approval, you would sign up for 26:510:697,698, RESEARCH IN HISTORY under your advisor’s section.
 You will need a special permission number in order to register, which can be obtained from the Department Office.
 Be sure to adhere to the Style Guide for Master’s Thesis Preparation, which may be downloaded from http://gsn.newark.rutgers.edu.

 How do I get a Rutgers e-mail account?

-Once the Admissions Office has received the card indicating that you have accepted our offer of admission, you are entered into the system and can create your own email account.
+Once the Admissions Office has received the card indicating that you have accepted our offer of admission, you are entered into the system and can create your netid and your own email account.
 You can use one of the computers at the Rutgers Computer Labs or any computer available to you to create an email account.
 Go to https://webmail.newark.rutgers.edu.